timschott/interview-prep/ds/ml-conceptual.md

   * BERT trains with masked language modeling and next sentence prediction
   * GPT-3 trains with an encoder/decoder model, next word prediction
     * directly compute P(w | its preceding words)
+  * BERT encoder only, just hands off information that you can decode during your specific task
   * BERT is open sourced, GPT3 still under wraps
   * BERTology is pretty cool, harder to do w/ GPT3
   * GPT-3 is especially good at text generation